A conjecture on the relationship between critical residual entropy and finite temperature pseudo-transitions of one-dimensional models: Residual entropy and pseudo-transition

-In principle, this would mean the absence of phase transition.
-But there are types of phase with identical entropy, which satisfy this condition.
-We will see later this case when we apply to a specific unfrustrated model.
+and both limits are identical, then we say the residual entropy is continuous at $x_{c}$.
+However, it is worth mentioning that we are considering two different adjacent phases, which physically correspond to two different states, with identical residual entropies \eqref{eq:Sc-contns}.
+We will see this case later when we apply it to a peculiar unfrustrated model.

-When $g_{1,0}\ne g_{-1,0}$, the residual entropy is illustrated schematically in fig.\ref{fig:entropy-T0}b.
-Assuming the phase adjacent residual entropies satisfy $\mathcal{S}_{1}<\mathcal{S}_{-1}$, then the left and right limit of entropy at $x_{c}$ becomes,
+When $g_{1,0}\ne g_{-1,0}$, residual entropy is illustrated schematically in fig.\ref{fig:entropy-T0}b.
+Assuming that the degeneracies of the adjacent phases satisfy $g_{-1,0}<g_{1,0}$, then the left and right limit of the residual entropy at $x_{c}$ becomes,

-In this case, the entropy is continuous from the right-sided limit but discontinuous from the left-sided limit.
-Therefore we can say the entropy is continuous from the one-sided limit at $x_{c}$. \item Second, when $g_{1,0}^{c}>g_{1,0}$ and/or $g_{-1,0}^{c}>g_{-1,0}$, the energy levels are illustrated in fig.\ref{fig:Spectral-energy}b.
-In this case, the phase boundary residual entropy satisfy $G_{c}>g_{1,0}$ and $G_{c}>g_{-1,0}$.
-The entropy is discontinuous at $x_{c}$, and we have two possibilities:
+In this case, the residual entropy is continuous from the right-sided limit, but discontinuous from the left-sided limit\citep{bk-stewart}.
+Consequently, we can say that the residual entropy is continuous from the one-sided limit at $x_{c}$.
+Opposite condition $g_{-1,0}>g_{1,0}$, can be obtained in a similar way.